We played our latest session of Felltower on Sunday. For general links and previous sessions, please the DF Campaign page.

 No one could fit a gloved hand inside, so they had Mo try it.
 It bit his fingers but the door opened, and he was able to pull his fingers out of the mouth bloody but not seriously injured (he has a lot of DR from being a Shirtless Savage.)
 Inside they found a pedestal with a red leather book with a face on it, just like on the door.
 Gerry moved up to investigate it and it leaped up and bit him, biting off his three middle fingers on the right hand!
 They managed to rip the book off and pin it to the floor.
 Mo decided it needed to be his shield mount, so he and Hjalmarr started to pin the book to his shield with a hammer and iron spikes nailed into a rough frame.
 They banged away, enough to keep them from hearing the approach of booted feet!

 They were rushed from behind by six gold-skinned swordsmen holding weird, thick clubs/swords with razor edges.
 The Meeposian brothers held the line and the swordsmen advanced . . . and revealed a giant scaled cat-like critter.
 It roared at the group, a road that turned into a deafening BOOOOOOOOOM.
-It coughed a sonic attack that hurt anything that could hear (I ruled, though, the spider counted but not the skeletons) and deafened and stunned most of the group.
+It coughed a sonic attack that hurt anything and deafened anything that could hear (I ruled, though, the spider counted but not the skeletons - they could be hurt but not deafened) and deafened and stunned most of the group.
 The swordsmen attacked.

 The PCs fought back, uncoordinated due to stunned fighters, close quarters, and being deaf so they couldn't talk to one another.
 As quickly as they could, Hjalmarr and Mo got up and moved to the fray.
 Hayden and Ahenobarbus beat them there.
 Gerry put Great Haste on himself and then began to methodically put it on everyone else, starting with Ahenobarbus.
 As one of the Meeposian brothers dropped, Ahenobarbus stepped up and cut down his attacker.
 Moments later he was cut down and knocked unconscious by a blow from a weird golden falchion.
 Raggi moved up and eventually found his way forward even as the big golden cat-like thing roared a second time and stunned him and more of the PCs.
 The tight corridor made the roar dangerous to everyone and unavoidable, and the PCs had trouble moving up past their friends.